Language Education Training Speech

 She has a huge range of experience of working with children with SEND and first met the LETS Go! team when we supported a child with Down syndrome in Millie’s class.
 Millie continues to teach part time alongside her role at LETS Go! delivering our Specialist Outreach Services to nurseries and schools as well as our Early Development Groups.
 Read more about Millie’s experience and qualifications.

 Michelle trained as a Nursery Nurse and worked as an LSA in KS1 for several years during which time she completed a one year Professional & Continuing Education course in Teaching Special Needs at Portsmouth University.
 Michelle’s most recent position before joining our team was as General Manager, she is pleased to be using both her office and educational experience in her role with LETS Go!
+Read more about Michelle's experience and qualifications.

 About LETS Go!